Donor Analytics: Your Nonprofit’s Secret Weapon

 2. Donor Lifetime Gifts

-Otherwise sometimes known as Donor Lifetime Value, this number is important to determine the health of your nonprofit in several ways.
+Otherwise known as Donor Lifetime Value, this number is important to determine the health of your nonprofit in several ways.

-Remember, gifts can be monetary, but there are in-kind gifts, gifts of volunteer time, or gifts of service.
+Remember, gifts can be monetary, but there are also in-kind gifts, gifts of volunteer time, or gifts of service.
 These count when you’re calculating lifetime value.

 You get an immediate to-do list when you sort your donors by lifetime value.
 Your “most valuable” donors should get a phone call or a premium table at an event or a lunch invitation.
-This is when someone who has given $50 a month for 20 years will be thanked before a one-time, $10,000 donor.
+This is when someone who has given $50 a month for 20 years will be thanked before a one-time $10,000 donor.
 It levels the playing field.

 Donors who are sporadic givers can be enrolled in an email nurture campaign.
 Those who have only given once can get outreach specific to them.

 Once you take away the flashiness of big nonprofit donations, you’ll be surprised to see what donor insights bubble up.
-Tracking this metric will make it easier create and nurture personal relationships with donors.
+Tracking this metric will make it easier to create and nurture personal relationships with donors.

 3. Density of Gifts by Geographical Location

 How the heck can a city or zip code tell you anything useful about your fundraising efforts?
 Well, if you’re a statewide nonprofit, is there a county or a region where you find most of your donors?
-If so, figure out what’s working there and how to translate it to target other counties.
+If so, figure out what’s working there and how to translate it to target other areas.

 If there’s an area with a few donors, but you’d like more, maybe you should consider a P2P campaign to spread the word about your mission.